-Because tasklets are implemented on top of softirgs, they are softirgs.
-As discussed, tasklets are represented by two softirgs: HI_SOFTIRQ and TASKLET_SOFTIRQ.
+Because tasklets are implemented on top of softirqs, they are softirqs.
+As discussed, tasklets are represented by two softirqs: HI_SOFTIRQ and TASKLET_SOFTIRQ.
 The only difference in these types is that the HI_SOFTIRQ-based tasklets run prior to the TASKLET_SOFTIRQ-based tasklets.